-Focus is pretty important, right?
-In fact in some jobs the ability to focus on the right thing at the right time can mean the difference between life and death.
+Focus is important, right?
+In some jobs the ability to focus on the right thing at the right time can mean the difference between life and death.

 Take pilots for instance.
 When landing an aircraft loaded with hundreds of passengers, it seems like a very good time to be thinking about nothing but getting the plane safely down on the correct runway, across the tarmac without incident and to the assigned gate.

 That’s why in 1981 the FAA established the “Sterile Cockpit Rule”.
 This regulation prohibits crew members from performing “non-essential duties or activities while the aircraft is involved in taxi, takeoff, landing, and all other flight operations conducted below 10,000 feet, except cruise flight.”

 Since the initiation of this regulation, studies have been done to determine whether non-adherence to the rule has been at the root of aviation incidents both significant and minor.
 (It bears mentioning that non-adherence to the Sterile Cockpit Rule is usually not intentional.)
 Four general categories of distraction are mentioned as reasons the rule is violated.

 - A casual conversation started above 10,000 feet continues into descent

 - A flight attendant unexpectedly visits the cockpit or calls on the interphone